 Most interestingly, the group that took ashwagandha had a significantly larger average increase in testosterone levels, with an average testosterone increase of 96.2 ng/dL versus 18.0 ng/dL in the placebo group.

 The ashwagandha group also had a greater reduction in body fat percentage over the course of the study.

-To put these results in perspective, the normal range for testosterone in men aged from 19 to 39 is 264 ng/dL to 916 ng/dL, making the increase from ashwagandha quite significant.
+To put these results in perspective, the normal range for testosterone in adult men is 300 ng/dL to 1000 ng/dL, making the increase from ashwagandha quite significant.

-Finally, a more recent study published in 2019 looked at the effects of ashwagandha on several hormones in overweight men, including testosterone.
+Finally, a more recent study published in 2019 looked at the effects of ashwagandha on several hormones in overweight males, including testosterone.

 Over the course of 16 weeks, the men involved in the study received ashwagandha extract or a non-therapeutic placebo.
 At the end of the study, the men who used the ashwagandha showed a 14.7 percent greater increase in testosterone than the men in the placebo group.

-In short, while there isn’t a huge amount of research into ashwagandha’s effect on testosterone, the few studies that are available certainly show a clear link between ashwagandha and higher testosterone levels in men.
+In short, while there isn’t a huge amount of research into ashwagandha’s effect on testosterone, the few studies that are available certainly show a link between ashwagandha and higher levels of testosterone in men.

 Ashwagandha is generally safe to use.
 However, if you use other medications or have existing health issues, it’s important to talk to your healthcare provider before taking new supplements, including ashwagandha.

 This is because ashwagandha may interact with certain medications, including those used to treat high or low blood pressure, diabetes, anxiety, autoimmune disorders and certain thyroid conditions.